Lords' Excuses For Missing Sexual Harassment Workshop

 Lords’ Excuses For Missing Sexual Harassment Workshop

-Yesterday it was revealed that Lord Stanley Kalms, Lord James, and Lord Willoughby de Broke breached the Lords’ code of conduct and have been banned from the House’s dining, banqueting, library and meeting room facilities, after swerving the two-hour ‘Valuing Everyone’ training session.
+Yesterday it was revealed that Lord Kalms, Lord James, and Lord Willoughby de Broke breached the Lords’ code of conduct and have been banned from the House’s dining, banqueting, library and meeting room facilities, after swerving the two-hour ‘Valuing Everyone’ training session.

 Guido has dug through the House of Lords Conduct Committee report and compiled some of the best ‘dog ate my homework’ excuses conjured up by the Lords in question…

-Note: UPDATE: Andrew Bridgen MP points out that he has refused to do the course.
-In the Ms A sexual harrassment case it was Bridgen who gave evidence for the prosecution against the Labour MP Mike Hill who had done the course, as had Labour MP Kate Hollern who tried to obstruct the investigation.
-Who actually valued everyone?